visualopsholdings/zmqarduino/README.md

 ### Detecting an arduino added to the /dev tree.

-Extremely rudimentary, only works for Mac OS X and doesn't really probe the Arduino at all.
+This just scans the /dev tree at the moment but works quite well.
+It scans the tree about once per second for various things that might be arduinos.
+Works on Mac OS X and The PI.

 The arduino needs to respond to the command "ID\n" over serial with a name which identifies it.

+The "tinylogo" project has a very easy way to do this if you want to use it for your sketches. check that out.

-### Sending data to an Arduino
+### Sending and receving data to/from an Arduino

-Correctly implements a serial connection to an Arduino on Mac OS X.
+Correctly implements a serial connection to an Arduino on Mac OS X and the PI.

 ## Usage